chef/chef-web-docs/content/deprecations_resource_cloning.md

 end
 ```

-Resource cloning was deprecated in Chef Client 10.18.0 and will be
+Resource cloning was deprecated in Chef Infra Client 10.18.0 and will be
-removed in Chef Client 13.
+removed in Chef Infra Client 13.

 {{< note >}}